Skip to main content Skip to footer

 Transferring risks involves passing the risk consequence to a third party.
 For many businesses, that might involve paying an insurance company to cover certain risks.

 Risk transference might also be written into contracts with suppliers, outsourcing partners, or contractors.
-If a project gets delayed awaiting a part or service from an external contractor, for instance, the contractor might face penalties for any loss of revenue the business incurs.
+If a project is delayed while awaiting a part or service from an external contractor, the contractor might face penalties for any loss of revenue the business incurs.

-Also, if a company has employees or contractors from around the world, a global compliance adviser can help support and address the challenges inherent to extending operations across different countries.
+Also, if a company has employees or contractors from around the world, a global compliance adviser can help address the challenges inherent in extending operations across different countries.

 Risk acceptance